 Nobriga was part of the executive team that led a complete turnaround of the medical school, stabilizing its financial base, saving its accreditation, and culminating in the development of state-of-the-art biomedical research and education facilities in Kaka‘ako, Hawai‘i.

-Prior to his current position at Queen’s, Nobriga served as executive vice president and chief financial officer for Hawaii National Bank (HNB) where he oversaw finance and operations and was part of the executive team that led a turnaround of HNB, rebuilding its infrastructure, updating strategy and management practices, and restructuring and growing its balance sheet.
+Prior to his position at Queen’s, Nobriga served as executive vice president and chief financial officer for Hawaii National Bank (HNB) where he oversaw finance and operations and was part of the executive team that led a turnaround of HNB, rebuilding its infrastructure, updating strategy and management practices, and restructuring and growing its balance sheet.

 HNB experienced record growth and financial performance during his eight-year tenure.